jhauberg/comply/README.md

 This project is all about defining a single ubiquitous style; it should not differ across compliant codebases.

-> An exception to this, is that you can exclude, or include, certain rules using the `--except` or `--check` arguments.
+> An exception to this is that you can exclude, or include, only certain rules using the `--except` or `--check` arguments.
 These options contradict the philosophy of the project, but are made available for debugging purposes.

 ### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?